 How to Get Your Florida Learner’s License

-The Florida Department of Highway Safety and Motor Vehicles requires that new drivers who have never held a license before complete a Traffic Law and Substance Abuse Education course in order to get a learner’s license.
+The Florida Department of Highway Safety and Motor Vehicles requires that new drivers who have never held a license before complete a Traffic Law and Substance Abuse Education course AND take the Class E Knowledge Exam in order to get a learner’s license.
+You may schedule the Knowledge Exam at one of the Florida Service Centers after completing the TLSAE course.

 • Be at least 15 years old